hashicorp/katakoda/custom-provider-workshop/order-create.md

 Now that you have defined the `order` resource schema, you will define the `resourceOrderCreate` function.

+If you’re stuck, refer to the complete create function at the end of this step to see the changes implemented in this step.

 The create function:
 1. retrieves API Client from meta parameter
 1. maps the order `schema.Resource` to `[]hc.OrderItems{}`